DavidAJohn/FotoStorio/README.md

 The application can optionally seed sample product, brand and category data into your database at startup.
 To enable/disable this, update the **"InitialDataSeeding"** value in the **appsettings.Development.json** file as required, then start the application.
 By default. this is set to **false** and will only run if the application environment is set to **Development**.

-The images used throughout the site are publicly available at **imgbb.com** for the sake of convenience.
+The images used throughout the application can be downloaded as a single (5Mb) zip file [here](https://1drv.ms/u/s!At8F4UY7yLDf-mOTqdyhqFn2KSFe?e=JboIZ2).